Modern Slavery Act 2015

 - The Salvation Army 24 hour confidential referral helpline 0300 303 8151

 - Stop the Traffik 24 hour confidential victim helpline 0207 921 4258

-For additional support or advice regarding modern slavery and human trafficking see the links below:
+For further information regarding modern slavery and human trafficking see: